M-hayatooo/IE-CBIR/README.md

 # IE-CBIR
-Isometric Feature Embedding for Content-Based Image Retrieval
+<strong>Isometric Feature Embedding for Content-Based Image Retrieval</strong>

 The purpose of this research is to realize a CBIR (content-based medical image retrieval) system.<br>

-Author：Hayato Muraki, Kei Nishimaki, Shuya Tobaru, Kenichi Oishi, and Hitoshi Iyatomi Abst:Content-based image retrieval (CBIR) technology for brain MRI is needed for diagnostic support and research.
+<strong>Author</strong>：Hayato Muraki, Kei Nishimaki, Shuya Tobaru, Kenichi Oishi, and Hitoshi Iyatomi
+<strong>Abstract</strong>:Content-based image retrieval (CBIR) technology
+for brain MRI is needed for diagnostic support and research.
 To realize practical CBIR, it is necessary to obtain a low-dimensional representation that simultaneously achieves (i) data integrity,